Applications for Class 47 will open February 2 - April 30, 2026.

 Each participant is expected to fulfill the following commitments:

-• To attend all in-state and travel seminars
+• attend all seminars and Washington, D.C. trip

-• To be willing to embark on a leadership journey that will, at times, be messy
+• be willing to embark on a leadership journey that will, at times, be personally challenging

-Application Steps – Application window for Class 46 will be open early 2025.
+Application Steps – Application window for Class 47 will be February 2 – April 30, 2026.

 1. General Application